 “We’re so pleased to be working with our community partners to help address the needs of our students,” said GGC President Jann L. Joseph.
 “Student success is of utmost importance to GGC and we’re grateful that our partners are willing to invest in the wellbeing of our students.”

 GGC’s Student Emergency Fund was established to provide basic necessities and address sudden emergencies so GGC students can keep moving forward with their education.
-Learn more about the fund and donate here.
+Learn more about the fund.

 The Greater Atlanta COVID-19 Response and Recovery Fund provides resources to organizations working with communities disproportionately impacted by the COVID-19 pandemic and its economic consequences.
 The United Way of Greater Atlanta reported nearly $12 million has been distributed to community organizations since the fund was announced in March.